skip to Main Content

 Acceptable file format of the revised abstract.
 The revised abstract should be submitted as a PDF file .
 Please make sure that all fonts are embedded in the file.

-To be submitted by 5 May 2023 via Easychair.
+To be submitted by 5 May 2025 via the submission link.

 Board of reviewers